Matchpool/voting-system/README.md

 - No split votes (entire staked amount goes to choice)
 - Staked vote gets revoked if removed from contract

+## Questions

+- One submission per address?
+- Should people manually withdraw their stake?
+- What if there's a 2+ tie with votes?

 ### TODOs

+- change vote function
 - edit submission
 - cancel (return everything)
+- add eth bounty
 - tournament style
 - mechanism like dash (reward people voting for winner)